mhdhazmi/GNNPowerSystem/Paper/Submission_Package.md

 **Note on Historical Artifacts**: Early experiments without burn-in period showed `best_val_f1=0` with non-trivial test F1.
 This occurred when models overfit before learning meaningful representations.
 The `min_epochs` parameter (default=20) resolves this by ensuring sufficient training before checkpoint consideration.

 **Stratified Sampling**: Low-label subsets use stratified sampling to preserve the 5% positive class ratio, ensuring the minority class is represented in training data.

+**No Test Leakage Guarantee**: All model and baseline hyperparameters (including classification thresholds, K values, and early stopping criteria) were tuned exclusively on the validation set.
+The test set was used only for final metric computation and was never accessed during training, hyperparameter search, or threshold selection.

 ---